-that the treatment meaningfully affected paid or unpaid work outside of the experiment.
-In our particular context, after a day of wage work, workers do not tend to engage in secondary work activities, including self-employment and domestic duties (e.g., collecting firewood).
-For instance, using data from a similar population in the same regions of Odisha, India, Breza, Kaur and Shamdasani (2021) find that rural casual workers reported doing any secondary activities after a day of wage work on only 1.72% of days.
+For instance, using data from a similar population in the same regions of Odisha, Breza, Kaur, and Shamdasani (2021) find that rural casual workers reported doing any secondary activities after a day of wage work on only 1.72% of days.

-6.3 Attentiveness at Work
+VI.C.
+Attentiveness at Work

 More detailed production measures, beyond total output, provide a window into how workers produce-into mental lapses during production.
-As described above, we combine three markers of attentional errors into an "attentiveness index" and a "high attentiveness" indicator.
+As described, we combine three markers of attentional errors into an "attentiveness index" and a "high attentiveness" indicator.

 Receiving the interim payment increases workers' attentiveness (Table IV).
-Across all workers, we find suggestive evidence of an increase in the attentiveness index of 0.077 SD (Col. 1, p = 0.092) and an increase in the high attentiveness indicator of 0.095 percentage point (Col. 2, p = 0.001).
-These findings are similar if we replace our attentiveness index, which averages across the component measures, with the first principal component of the three measures (Appendix Table A.12).
+Across all workers, we find suggestive evidence of an increase in the attentiveness index of 0.077 std. dev. (column (1), p = .092) and an increase in the high-attentiveness indicator of 0.095 percentage points (column (2), p = .001).
+These findings are similar if we replace our attentiveness index, which averages across the component measures, with the first principal component of the three measures (Online Appendix Table A.12).

-Mirroring the impacts of the interim payment on productivity, the effects on attentiveness are concentrated among poorer workers (Cols.
-3-5).
-Among workers with below-median wealth, receiving a cash influx increases attentiveness by 0.17 SD (Col. 3, p = 0.041).
+Mirroring the effects of the interim payment on productivity, the effects on attentiveness are concentrated among poorer workers (columns (3)-(5)).
+Among workers with below-median wealth, receiving a cash influx increases attentiveness by 0.17 std. dev. (column (3), p = .041).
 In contrast, we cannot reject no change in attentiveness among richer workers.
-These heterogeneity results are similar if we instead examine heterogeneity using the proxy means test measure, house quality, as our wealth indicator (Appendix Table A.9 Cols.
-2-3).
-Finally, again mirroring the impacts on productivity, we detect no treatment effects on attentiveness during the announcement period; the improvements in attentiveness only emerge once the money arrives in workers' hands.
+These heterogeneity results are similar if we instead examine heterogeneity using the proxy means test measure, house quality, as our wealth indicator (Online Appendix Table A.9, columns (2) and (3)).
+Finally, again mirroring the effects on productivity, we detect no treatment effects on attentiveness during the announcement period; the improvements in attentiveness only emerge once the money arrives in workers' hands.

 These results indicate that while being flush with cash, poorer workers engage in better planning and leaf placement, resulting in fewer mistakes that have to be undone or patched.
-As described in Section 6.2, after training, workers rarely make plates that are rejected.
+As described in Section VI.B, after training, workers rarely make plates that are rejected.
 Note that a plate that scores higher or lower on the attentiveness index is not inherently of different value: contractors and restaurants pay per usable (i.e., accepted) plate.
 Rather, the attentiveness index reflects the number of steps needed for a worker to get to a completed plate, with lower attentiveness increasing the number of steps and therefore time per plate.